McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

+21 Mar 2024: Added a 'wizard' into the launcher that will help standalone users get common Bazarr variables configured.
+See below in Launcher section.

 19 Mar 2024: Added a `MONITOR` environment variable.
 Will 'watch' or 'monitor' your `TRANSCRIBE_FOLDERS` for changes and run on them.
 Useful if you just want to paste files into a folder and get subtitles.

 6 Mar 2024: Added a `/subsync` endpoint that can attempt to align/synchronize subtitles to a file.
 Takes audio_file, subtitle_file, language (2 letter code), and outputs an srt.